codeInterpreter05/e-commerce-app/README.md

 # e-commerce-app
-This is an e-commerce-app with functionalities such as auth, search, filter and upload products.
+This is an e-commerce-app with functionalities such as auth, add to cart, upload items as an admin and many more.
 Tech Stack: MongoDB, Express, React, Node